 Georgia Southwestern State University and the Office of Disability Services are committed to assist each student with a disability in his or her pursuit of educational goals, equal access and educational opportunities.
 The Office of Disability Services is responsible for providing reasonable accommodations and services to any student with a documented disability.
 Please contact the Office of Disability Services at (229) 931-2661 or visit Room 302 of Sanford Hall to obtain more information about disability services.

-The Testing Center provides secure testing, accurate scoring, clear reporting, and responsive service for the following tests: Georgia History Exam, Test of Essential Academic Skills (TEAS), Millers Analogies Test, CLEP Testing Program, and Compass Test.
+The Testing Center provides secure testing, accurate scoring, clear reporting, and responsive service for the following tests: GACE, Georgia Constitution, Georgia History Exam, Test of Essential Academic Skills (TEAS), Millers Analogies Test, CLEP Testing Program, TOEFL, Compass Test, Proctor Service, and ECORE.
 For more information about the testing center, visit their website or contact the office at (229)-931-2933 or visit the Office on the third floor of Sanford Hall.

 Because of the difficulty of making up lost time, classes are cancelled only in extreme circumstances.
 In the event of an emergency University closing, announcements will be made over local television and radio stations.